cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 ### `reward_channel`
 Reward channel selected for that target on that attempt.
 If an older target config does not provide this field, the task falls back to the top-level `reward_channel`.
+In cursor-only free-play mode, target reward fields are not used; free-play reward fields describe exploratory reward instead.

 ### `target_color_rgb`
 The displayed target color at target onset.